A DISPOSABLE ERA ON AN INDESPENSABLE PLANET.

 Toxic and nontoxic solid waste both play major roles in the pollution footprint of the textile industry.
 Along the front of toxic waste pollution, scrap metal, storage drums and containers along with waste water sludge all contribute to the polluting of our soil and ground water; if they are not disposed properly.
 Nontoxic, remnant fibers, yarns and fabrics also contribute to waste pollution along with the abundance of old clothing that’s thrown away.
 Landfills are overly stocked with the unused, unwanted clothing from millions of people which just plays into the mentality of this society that needs instant gratification and always wants for something new.

 OUR INITIATIVESSeeing the impact of the pollution and waste that’s produced by one household, or one business, or one condominium is the initial gear that got Don’t Blow the Illusion moving towards becoming an eco-conscious brand.
 We full-heartedly want to make sure we can be active in making wise choices in our manufacturing and production processes so that we do not contribute to any more pollution than we already do by merely existing here on Earth.
-DBTI believes it’s super important that any and all manufacturing business that we do produces a product that is durable, well-made and done so with thoughtfulness; not a product that may be considered disposable after one or two wears based on either its low quality, or low cost to the consumer.
+DBTI believes it’s important that any and all manufacturing business that we do produces a product that is durable, well-made and done so with thoughtfulness; not a product that may be considered disposable after one or two wears based on either its low quality, or low cost to the consumer.
 It’s also equally as important to us that the production process and not just the final product are of high standard.
 We have a responsibility as designers and clothing manufacturers to know and care about where our product is coming from, who’s making it, the conditions of the workplace for the people and of course our business’s overall impact on the environment.
 Don’t Blow the Illusion holds the integrity of the brand and eco-consciousness with equal importance.
-Our founder and creative head Robin holds her visual aesthetic parallel to that of the product and our environment; wanting her photography tied only to high touch and mindfully manufactured garments.
+Our founder and creative head Robin holds her visual aesthetic parallel to that of the product and our environment; wanting her photography tied only to high quality and mindfully manufactured garments.

 Our swimwear products go around the globe before they reach our customer, quite literally.
 Our printing and laser cutting takes place in the USA before being shipped to Canada to be sewn and packaged.
-Since 2015, Don't Blow It Co. has been using an Italian made eco-conscious fabric that is composed of 78% ECONYL® (a fibre that is made of 100% post-consumer recycled materials) and 22% Xtra Life LYCRA.
+Since 2015, Don't Blow It Co. has been using an Italian made eco-conscious fabric that is composed of 78% ECONYL® (a fibre that is made of 100% pre and post-consumer recycled materials) and 22% Xtra Life LYCRA.
 These recycled materials consist of fishing nets, carpets and plastics that have been removed from the worlds oceans through several eco-initiatives including the Healthy Seas project and Net-Works™.
 All materials used in our production process are recovered, cleaned and re-polymerised into a new fibre.
 The fibre has the same characteristics as virgin polyamide guaranteeing top quality and giving our garments a smoother, softer feel with greater fit and shape retention compared to other swimwear fabrics.

 With visual stimuli being a major focal point in our collections, all of the photography taken and produced on our swimwear is done so through the use of dye sublimation printing.
 This digital printing technique provides less of a negative environmental impact compared to most other printing methods.
 The printing process reduces water and ink pollution by eliminating the liquid stage of printing and through the use of organic printing inks.
 The images are printed on to transfer paper or directly onto our fabrics, heat is then used to transfer dye onto the fabric and molecularly bonds the image to our swimwear.